 The organising interest was to extend a critical and experimental attention from content to containers: the infrastructure in which the art work takes place.
 RADMIN was also and specifically a festival in, of and about the Cube, crucible of much of this thinking.
 The Cube is a cinema arts space, music venue in Bristol, programmed, staffed and governed by approximately 150 volunteers.
 It has run its core business without recourse to budgets, spreadsheets, office hours or a business plan since 1998.

 RADMIN was designed in the form of a DIY conference, where questions of administration from the catering to timekeeping, staffing and conference lanyards could take centre stage.
-The programme opened with a Gala Dinner, accompanied by a series of 3.5 minute dinner speeches to cast the terrain of what might be considered 'administration' wide (the business school, trade and logistics, monetary experiments, hitchhiking, archiving, plumbing and radical art history).
-The Day Two Convention was arranged as a more traditional series of 75 minute workshops approaching legal, administrative and organisational issues from diverse perspectives, including a Vegetal Organisation workshop with FoAM's Ingrid Vranken, and FoAM Earth's performance lecture Dark arts, grey areas and other contingencies.
-After an evening Office Party at the Cube, Day Three opened out into delegate-generated content with a Trade Show, Radio Show, Art Sale and Business Experiment Raffle, followed by a mass Usher Training session for all delegates and Cube volunteers, before closing with the reassuringly familiar format of a feature film.
+The programme opened with a Gala Dinner, accompanied by a series of dinner speeches to cast the terrain of what might be considered 'administration' wide (the business school, trade and logistics, monetary experiments, hitchhiking, archiving, plumbing and radical art history).
+The Day Two Convention was arranged as a more traditional series of workshops approaching legal, administrative and organisational issues from diverse perspectives, including a Vegetal Organisation workshop with FoAM's Ingrid Vranken, and FoAM Earth's performance lecture Dark arts, grey areas and other contingencies.
+After an evening Office Party at the Cube, Day Three opened out into delegate-generated content with a Trade Show, Radio Show, Art Sale and Business Experiment Raffle, followed by a mass Usher Training session, before closing with the reassuringly familiar format of a feature film.

 RADMIN was also and primarily a place to encounter diverse others in organisational drag.
 Most delegates took up the invitation to register as business entities, including those who attended as self-employed individuals.
 The sum of delegate bios together made up the printed programme, which was the event's main treasure.

-The budget was both an organising input and a featured artwork at the event, printed and distributed as an A3 poster.
+The budget was both an organising input and a featured artwork.
 In accordance with the economy of the Cube, the event was financed from ticket sales, supplemented with substantial personal/organisational resources.

-The Business Experiment Raffle on Day 3 produced a substantially different effect.
-A manouever in dissociative funding, raffle entry (one ticket per RADMIN delegation) was gated by requirement to be present at the Raffle Draw,.
-Each entrant was obliged to deliver a 30-second plan, brief or dream for a business experiment to the assembled auditorium, after which the £2,500 prize was randomly drawn from a hat and issued to the winning delegation, no strings attached.
+The Business Experiment Raffle produced a substantially different effect.
+A manouever in dissociative funding, raffle entry (one £1 ticket per RADMIN delegation) required ticket-buyers to be present at the Raffle Draw.
+Each entrant was then tasked with delivering a 30-second plan, brief or dream for a business experiment which they could or might do, were they to be the winner, to the assembled auditorium.
+Then the £2,500 prize was randomly drawn from a hat and issued with no strings attached.